1. NAME AND FUNCTION

 - Members of the Board of Directors

-There shall be a a minimum of ten (10) directors and a maximum of fifteen (15) directors provided that there shall always be a minimum two-thirds (2/3) majority of student directors on the Board of Directors.
+There shall be a a minimum of five (5) directors and a maximum of fifteen (15) directors provided that there shall always be a minimum two-thirds (2/3) majority of student directors on the Board of Directors.

 The Board of Directors shall consist of the following voting members who must be members of MEF and must be a minimum of eighteen (18) years of age:

-- Three (3) student-elected directors, one for each of the Spring, Winter and Fall terms;
+- Three (3) student-Executive directors, appointed by a process determined by the Board of Directors, one for each of the Spring, Winter and Fall terms;

 - One (1) Math Alumni Representative (as recommended by the Dean of Mathematics);

-- Four (4) students (one of which will represent St. Jerome's College) and one (1) faculty member as appointed by the Funding Council; and
+- Four (4) University of Waterloo undergraduate Mathematics students and one (1) faculty member as appointed by the Funding Council; and

 - Such additional directors (up to a maximum of five (5) additional directors) as may be determined by resolution of the then existing Board of Directors.